quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_24.7_SplitTime.md

 #### Plotting Time Delay vs Wave Packet Momentum
 Background context on plotting the relationship between time delay and momentum to look for indications of chaos such as sharp peaks or rapid changes.
-The literature suggests high degrees of multiple scatterings occur when \( \frac{a}{R} \approx 6.245 \).
+The literature suggests high degrees of multiple scatterings occur when $\frac{a}{R} \approx 6.245$.

 :p What should be plotted to look for indications of chaos in wave packets?
 ??x